grafana/loki/docs/sources/setup/migrate/migrate-to-tsdb/_index.md

 ### Run compactor

 We strongly recommended running the [compactor]({{< relref "../../../operations/storage/retention#compactor" >}}) when using TSDB index.
 It is responsible for running compaction and retention on TSDB index.
-Not running index compaction would result in sub-optimal query performance.
+Not running index compaction will result in sub-optimal query performance.

 Please refer to the [compactor section]({{< relref "../../../operations/storage/retention#compactor" >}}) for more information and configuration examples.